Fortinet (NASDAQ:FTNT) Issues FY 2021 Earnings Guidance

-Several brokerages recently commented on FTNT.
-Deutsche Bank Aktiengesellschaft raised their price objective on Fortinet from $293.00 to $320.00 and gave the stock a hold rating in a research note on Monday, November 8th.
-Colliers Securities reaffirmed a buy rating and set a $350.00 price objective on shares of Fortinet in a research note on Tuesday, September 21st.
-Barclays raised their price objective on Fortinet from $320.00 to $355.00 and gave the stock an equal weight rating in a research note on Friday, November 5th.
-Mizuho raised their price objective on Fortinet from $310.00 to $355.00 and gave the stock a neutral rating in a research note on Friday, November 5th.
-Finally, Oppenheimer raised their price objective on Fortinet from $345.00 to $400.00 and gave the stock an outperform rating in a research note on Friday, November 5th.
-Three investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and fourteen have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $308.09.
+A number of equities analysts have issued reports on the company.
+Mizuho lifted their price target on Fortinet from $310.00 to $355.00 and gave the company a neutral rating in a research note on Friday, November 5th.
+Stifel Nicolaus assumed coverage on Fortinet in a research note on Tuesday, September 21st.
+They set a buy rating and a $355.00 price target for the company.
+Cowen lifted their price target on Fortinet from $385.00 to $425.00 and gave the company an outperform rating in a research note on Friday, November 5th.
+Royal Bank of Canada lifted their price target on Fortinet from $248.00 to $347.00 and gave the company a sector perform rating in a research note on Friday, November 5th.
+Finally, Colliers Securities reiterated a buy rating and set a $350.00 price target on shares of Fortinet in a research note on Tuesday, September 21st.
+Three research analysts have rated the stock with a sell rating, nine have assigned a hold rating and fourteen have issued a buy rating to the company.
+Based on data from MarketBeat, Fortinet has an average rating of Hold and a consensus target price of $308.09.

 About Fortinet